on-merrit/sdg_analysis/notebooks/03-sdg_who.md

 ```

 ![](03-sdg_who_files/figure-html/sdg_who_by_sdg_count-1.png)<!-- -->

+We can observe a slight upward trend, that could be attributable to the overall
+growth of research.

 Improvements:

 - directly labeling the lines and removing the legend
 - using not raw number of papers but % of MAG overall papers